 Immediate Assessment and Removal from Play

 After a possible concussion, the immediate priority is safety.
-If you’re on the field or court, established protocols often require removal from play.
+If you’re on the field, court, or ice, established protocols often require removal from play.
 This isn’t just about avoiding further injury during the game; it’s about protecting the individual from potentially worsening the initial injury.
 Even seemingly minor impacts can have significant consequences if a concussion is already present.
 Athletic organizations, from youth leagues to professional levels, are increasingly adopting these safe-play protocols to prioritize player safety.
 If you’re a parent, coach, or teammate, ensure the person suspected of having a concussion is removed from the activity and doesn’t return until evaluated by a healthcare professional.
 For more information on recognizing concussion symptoms and what to do immediately after a suspected concussion, check out our resources on early steps and strategies.

 Medical Evaluation and Imaging

 Seeing a doctor within a day or two of a head injury is essential, even if you think it’s minor or don’t require emergency care.
 A medical professional trained in evaluating concussions can accurately assess the injury and recommend appropriate next steps.
 This evaluation is crucial regardless of whether you lost consciousness.
 Many people with concussions never lose consciousness, so don’t use that as an indicator of severity.
 Your doctor might recommend imaging tests, such as a CT scan or MRI, to rule out more serious brain injuries.
 Early and proper medical evaluation is key to understanding the extent of the injury and developing a personalized recovery plan.
-State regulations often mandate this process, requiring clearance from a licensed healthcare professional before an athlete can return to play.
+State and organizational regulations often mandate this process, requiring clearance from a licensed healthcare professional before an athlete can return to play.
 This ensures a safe and informed approach to concussion management.
 You can also listen to our introductory audio guide on navigating concussion recovery.

 Recover from a Concussion

 Recovering from a concussion takes a multifaceted approach.
-It requires rest, a gradual return to activities, and consistent monitoring.
+It requires early rest, a gradual return to activities, and consistent monitoring.
 Concussion Hub offers valuable resources, including our audio guide on navigating concussion recovery, to support you through this process.

 Rest and Heal